sarthakagrawal927/stock-health/README.md

 # Stock App

 Uses python function hosted on EC2 to compute health.
+[Not connected right now due to SSL issue]

 ## TODO